-Skip tracers Vendors help locate people, assets, and/or property hidden or inaccessible to the public eye due to legal restrictions.
-These firms offer solutions for collection agency I would recommend looking at Micro built, TLO, IDI Nexus Lexus, and Delvepoint!
+Skip tracers Vendors help locate people, assets, and property hidden or inaccessible to the public eye due to legal restrictions.
+These firms offer solutions for debt collection companies and agencies.
+I recommend looking at Micro built, TLO, IDI Nexus Lexus, and Delvepoint!

 Step 10: Finding a Payment Processor

-When you're starting a debt collection company, it's important to find a payment processor that will help with approval.
-Using one of these services and being approved by them, the process is far easier because they take care of all the legalities for certain types of payments ACH, Credit Cards, Check by Phone, etc.
+When starting a debt collection company, finding a payment processor that will help with approval is important.
+Using one of these services and being approved by them is far easier because they take care of all the legalities for certain types of payments ACH, Credit Cards, Checks by Phone, etc.

 Step 11: Define your Brand

-A strong brand is a key to success for any business.
-A memorable and consistent logo, slogan, or design will set your company apart from others in a market that can be difficult to distinguish yourself within.
-Persuasiveness: Your most efficient resource when it comes down to getting people on board with you-- whether they're debtors who need some convincing before paying up (or potential customers).
+A strong brand is the key to success for any business.
+A memorable and consistent logo, slogan, or design will set your own business model, plan or company apart from others in a market that can be difficult to distinguish yourself within.
+Persuasiveness: Your most efficient resource for getting people on board with you-- whether they're debtors who need some convincing before paying up (or potential customers).

-When starting a collection agency, it's important to understand what your customers want and stand out in today's market.
-One way of doing this is by creating an empathetic brand that has the customer at its heart with designs that are focused on making them feel comfortable when using our services so they will trust us more as we extend empathy through kindness rather than trying to make money off their pain.
+When starting a collection agency, it's essential to understand what your customers want and stand out in today's market.
+One way of doing this is by creating an empathetic brand with the customer at its heart with designs focused on making them feel comfortable using our services so they will trust us more as we extend empathy through kindness rather than trying to make money off their pain.

-If you want to learn more about the steps of starting your own debt collection agency, click here.
+If you want to learn more about starting your own debt collection agency, click here.
 I hope this article was informative and helped answer some questions for you!
-Good luck with whatever decision you end up making!
+Good luck with whatever debt buyer and decision you end up making!